The Fourth Wish: Plot

-Casey learns that his 12-year-old son Sean has leukaemia and will die in a few months.
-Casey leaves his job to devote himself to making his son happy, seeing to grant three wishes of Sean: to own a dog, be reunited with his mother, and meet the Queen.
+Casey learns that Sean has leukaemia and will die in a few months.
+Casey stubbornly refuses to accept the inevitable, and mentions it to nobody.
+He quits his job, giving no reason, not wishing to elicit sympathy, and devotes himself to making his son happy.
+They attend John Martin's Christmas Pageant and ride paddle boats on Torrens Lake.
+He offers to fulfill three wishes; Sean requests: to own a dog, be reunited with his mother, and meet the Queen, who was visiting Australia en route to the Commonwealth Games.